 Depending on the child’s developmental levels it supports the growth of the child’s general understanding and communication through graded activities of pairing, sorting, matching, sequencing and coding.
 It is an advanced form of Geoffrey Waldon’s ‘Learning-how-to-learn’ approach, and can also help with ‘reading disabilities’ and dyslexia.

 Crossing the midline, which relies on good bilateral coordination, means using part of one side of the body in the space of the other part.
+It is essential for the child to be fully aware of his body space and know where everything is in relation to himself, so he can look and search for something he needs or wants.
 Some examples of crossing the midline include sitting cross-legged on the floor or drawing a horizontal line from one side of the paper to the other without switching the pencil to the other hand.

 Why is bilateral coordination and crossing midline important?
 Having efficient bilateral coordination enables both feet or both hands to work together.
 This allows you to play and work with fluid body movements.
 Bilateral coordination and crossing the body’s midline also support a child’s development of fine motor skills, ability to use tools, and ability to visually track a moving object.